daleao/sdv/Core/README.md

 ## Status Effects

-Taking inspiration from classic game tropes, this module adds a framework for causing various status conditions to enemies.
-These effects are used by the various DaLion mods.
+Taking inspiration from classic game tropes, this mod adds a framework for causing various status conditions to enemies.
+These effects will be used by the various DaLion mods, and can also be used by any C# mod which consumed the provided [API](/ICoreApi).

 | Status | Effect |
 | ------ | ------ |